AminAvan/a_marl-scheduler/README.md

 ## Citing Mava 📚

-If you use Mava in your work, Please check the original Mava's repo at [https://github.com/instadeepai/Mava](https://github.com/instadeepai/Mava).
+If you use Mava in your work, please check the original Mava's repo at [https://github.com/instadeepai/Mava](https://github.com/instadeepai/Mava).

 ## Acknowledgements 🙏